AAAiee/Rubber-2D-Game-Engine/README.md

 - Currently, the engine does not support saving/loading from config files (such as JSON/YAML), so the game cannot be paused or ended.
 This feature will be added once the engine supports it.
 - Add more attack types for enemies.
 - Add audio once the engine includes its own audio system.
 - Refactor current code to better align with ECS design principles.

+Reference
+- Assets are from game Katana Zero and Hollow Knight